gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 Up to this point, we have mostly been working with motors rotating something.
 However, many mechanisms in FTC are linear, and it can be desirable to measure these in a linear unit as well.
 Fortunately, this is very straightforward.
 All we need to know is the diameter of the object we are measuring.

 Be careful when selecting your diameter.
-For wheels, it is just the outer diameter of the wheel, but for spools, it is the inner diameter of the spool, where the string rests.
+For wheels, it is the outer diameter of the wheel, but for spools, it is the inner diameter of the spool, where the string rests.
 For chain and belts, it is the "pitch diameter" of the sprocket or pulley.

 From here, we can calculate the circumference (the length of the arc of the circle, or the distance the wheel/spool will travel in one rotation)